Boat racing

-Boat racing is a sport in which boats, or other types of watercraft, race on water.
+Boat racing (Regatta) is a sport in which boats, or other types of watercraft, race on water.
 Boat racing powered by oars is recorded as having occurred in ancient Egypt, and it is likely that people have engaged in races involving boats and other water-borne craft for as long as such watercraft have existed.

 A regatta is a series of boat races.
 The term comes from the Venetian language, with regata meaning "contest, contention for mastery"(from regatare ("compete, haggle, sell at retail"), possibly from recatare) and typically describes racing events of rowed or sailed water craft, although some powerboat race series are also called regattas.
 A regatta often includes social and promotional activities which surround the racing event, and except in the case of boat type (or "class") championships, is usually named for the town or venue where the event takes place; for example “valley field”.

 One of the largest and most popular rowing regattas is the Henley Royal Regatta held on the River Thames, England.
 One of the largest and oldest yachting regattas in the world is Cowes Week, which is held annually by the Royal Yacht Squadron in Cowes, England, and usually attracts over 900 sailing boats.
 Cowes Week is predated by the Cumberland Cup (1775), Port of Dartmouth Royal Regatta (1822) and Port of Plymouth Regatta (1823).
 North America's oldest regatta is the Royal St. John's Regatta held on Quidi Vidi Lake in St. John's, Newfoundland every year since 1818.

-There exist other traditional and centuries old boat races like Vallam kali of Kerala, India and Dragon Boat Race from China.

-Dragon Boat Racing

-The 17th IDBF World Dragon Boat Racing Championships were held 14–20 July 2025 in Brandenburg an der Havel, Germany, featuring over 36 nations and approximately 5,000 athletes competing in small and standard boat categories.